-- biotechnology

-- food processing

-- chemical

-- pathology

-- pharmaceutical

-You may be able to undertake a research project or internship with companies with which SCMB already has a working relationship.
+- biotechnology chemical - food processingpathology - pharmaceutical - You may be able to undertake a research project or internship with companies with which SCMB already has a working relationship.
 Many academics currently offer research projects in collaboration with industry partners.
 This provides an excellent opportunity to gain contacts in industry and get experience in the skills they value and understand their business.
 For first-hand industry placement experience, SCIE3050 - Science Industry Placement is a course offered over a summer semester as part of your undergraduate degree.
 SCMB students have been hosted for a variety of industry projects and internships at the following companies:

-- Anteo Diagnostics

-- Patheon by Thermo Fischer Scientific

-- Mars Petcare (Albury-Wodonga)

-- Resolian Bioanalytics (Alliance)

-- Neogen Australia

-- OECD